Lgueg28/ai3202/Assignment5/README.md

 ```

 ####Solution for epsilon 10:
-Same as epsilon == 0.5, but slightly different utilities
+Same solution as when epsilon equaled 5, but slightly different utilities
 ```
 Node: [7, 0] Utility: 3.28
 Node: [7, 1] Utility: 3.66